Neue-Playground/playground-docs/README.md

 ## Contact

-If you have any questions, concerns, or feedback, please open a discussion in the [discussions tracker](https://github.com/noodlapp/noodl-docs/discussions) or join our Discord channel and we'll be happy to assist you!
+If you have any questions, concerns, or feedback, please reach out to us at https://www.neue.se/contact/ and we'll be happy to assist you!